ptdecker/interview-cake-answers-javascript/README.md

 Solutions:

 * 8 'Cake Thief' - Solved using a dynamic programming solution to the unbounded knapsack problem
-* 9 'Linked List' - Solved by creating a doubly-linked list (different than InterviewCake proscribed solution)
+* 9 'Linked List' - Solved by using a single linked list